JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 This color substitution is applied throughout the IDE UI.

 ### Custom Icon Palette Colors
-Icon Palettes are predefined UI Theme color keys, describing a single color in an `Actions` or `Objects` context.
+Icon Palettes are predefined UI Theme color keys that describe a single color in an `Actions` or `Objects` context.

 #### Icon Colors in "Actions" and "Objects" Contexts
 IntelliJ Platform has default icon colors defined for `Actions` and `Objects` contexts.
-* `Actions` are Theme keys for icons that appear in the context of toolbars and represent actions such as _Compile_, _Run_, or _Debug_.
+* `Actions` are Theme keys for icons that appear in the context of toolbars, and represent actions such as _Compile_, _Run_, or _Debug_.
 * `Objects` are Theme keys for icons that appear in the contexts of lists and trees, and represent entities like files, symbols, or run and debug configurations.

 The [JetBrains Platform UI Guideline for Icons](https://jetbrains.design/intellij/principles/icons/) defines the default hexadecimal RGB values of colors for `Actions` and `Objects` keys.